downfa11/cursus/docs/user-guide/README.md

 # Getting Started

-This page provides a quick start guide to get go-broker running on your system.
+This page provides a quick start guide to get cursus running on your system.

 It covers the basic prerequisites, installation methods, and initial verification steps to ensure the broker is operational.
 For detailed configuration options, see [Configuration](../user-guide/configuration.md).

 ## Prerequisites

-Before running go-broker, ensure you have the following installed:
+Before running cursus, ensure you have the following installed:

 | Requirement | Version | Purpose |
 |------------|---------|---------|